 Once your academic credentials have been submitted to the UAB Office of International Admissions, the documents will be forwarded to the appropriate academic department representative to evaluate equivalency to UAB coursework.

 Stay in contact with your academic advisor, who will receive the final decision.
 He or she can explain how any articulated courses can fulfill UAB degree requirements.

 Certified English translations are available in two forms:

 - The first option is a translation from native language to English that is completed and certified by your home university.
 These translations must be sent along with original academic credentials in native language directly to the UAB Transfer Articulation Office.
 As with all of your original academic credentials, your home university must send these documents and a cover letter on official university letterhead that includes the name and contact information of the person sending the materials.
 Any materials that arrive in an unsealed envelope or that do not come directly from your home university will not be considered valid.

 - The second option is a translation of all academic credentials that have been completed, certified, and sent in a sealed envelope directly to UAB by an American Translators Association (ATA)-certified translator.
 Documents translated in English must be submitted with the original language documents issued by the academic institutions, unless they have been issued in English directly by the institutions themselves.

 UAB ATA Disclaimer

-Due to the general credentialing and certification standards that are required for membership to their organization, the ATA has been listed as a resource to students should an English translation that is certified by the home university not be accessible.
-However, individual ATA Certified Translators or ATA member agencies are not employed by UAB, nor does UAB endorse any particular translator, translation agency or translation entity.
+Due to the general credentialing and certification standards required for membership, the ATA is listed as a resource for students if an English translation certified by their home university is not accessible.
+However, individual ATA-certified translators or ATA member agencies are not employed by UAB, nor does UAB endorse any particular translator, translation agency, or translation entity.